JAS-30/js-basics-collection/README.md

 # js-basics-collection
 Collection of js projects for beginners.

-## These projects will give you a taste of what js can do while working with functions and DOM manipulation.
+## These projects will give you a sample of what js can do while working with functions and DOM manipulation.

 # Project description: